How do I find the right wheelchair?

 Most wheelchair seats are made of cloth of vinyl-style material.
 The majority of wheelchairs do not have special cushioning or back support.
 This makes it easier for the buyer—buy the chair that has the other features you need, then buy cushions for the seat.
 Cushions for the seat and back are available in too many styles to count.
 Make the wheelchair you buy have the seat you need.

-Do I need to preform maintenance on my wheelchair?
+Do I need to perform maintenance on my wheelchair?

 If you notice anything that feels ‘off’ while in your chair, you need to check it out as soon as possible.
 This includes brakes popping, wheels feeling stuck, significant rips in the seat—anything that is not normal.
 You’ll want to have a technician look at your chair before you make any longer-distance trips.